 Who Was Betty Ford?

-Betty Ford became the first lady of the United States when President Richard Nixon resigned, making her husband, Gerald Ford, the acting president.
+Betty Ford became the first lady of the United States when her husband, Gerald Ford, assumed the office following President Richard Nixon's resignation.
 She became well known for her openness as first lady—a trend that continued after the Fords left the White House, when she created the Betty Ford Center for addiction.

 Early Life and Education